 Squamous cell carcinoma appears as more fleshy nodules on the skin.
 The surface tends to bleed when traumatized.
 When the lesion is large, it can invade into deeper tissues and spread to the lymph nodes.
 The treatment of choice is a wide excision with 5-10mm margin to get surgical clearance.
 If the lymph nodes are enlarged in the field of drainage, a dissection of the lymph nodes in the neck, axilla or groin will be required.
-Frequently the defect is covered with a skin graft or flap because the size of defect is too large to close primarily.
+Frequently the defect is covered with a skin graft or flap because the size of the defect is too large to close primarily.
 Adjuvant treatment with radiotherapy or chemotherapy may be required.

 Malignant melanoma frequently presents as a pigmented lesion, which increased in size quite suddenly and associated with pigmentation changes.
 It may also be associated with ulceration of the skin and lymph node enlargement.
 An incisional or excisional biopsy is recommended if there is any suspicion of malignant change.
 Surgery is the mainstay of treatment.
-A wide excision with 5 – 20mm margin, depending on the stage or thickness of the melanoma, is recommended.
+Wide excision with 5 – 20mm margin, depending on the stage or thickness of the melanoma, is recommended.
 The defect is resurfaced with skin grafts or reconstructed with skin flaps as necessary.
 A sentinel node biopsy in the field of drainage is done for the purpose of staging.
 If a positive node is found, a dissection of the lymph nodes in the neck, axilla or groin would be necessary.
 Post-operatively, chemotherapy or immunotherapy may be helpful in some cases.